sebelga/gstore-node/README.md

 });
 ```

-As models instances can get other instances with `myModel.model('EntityName')`, denormalization can easily be done with custom method
+Note that entities instances can also access other models through `entity.model('MyModel')`. *Denormalization* can then easily be done with a custom
+method:

 ```
 ...
-// add custom image() method
-schema.methods.getImage = function(cb) {
+// custom getImage() method on the User Schema userSchema.methods.getImage = function(cb) {
-    // Any query can be done here (gcloud queries, shortcut ones) return this.model('Image').get(this.entityData.imageIdx, cb);
+    // Any type of query can be done here return this.model('Image').get(this.entityData.imageIdx, cb);
 };
 ...